kmcadams/event-tracker/README.md

 - Errors are centralized via `thiserror` for consistency across API and internal logic.
 - UUIDs allow efficient querying and decouple internal identity from payload contents.
 - Integration tests validate API behavior and data filtering logic across edge cases.
+- For rate limiting, during development, `actix_governor` was chosen due to its simplicity and support for in-memory usage.
+For production, a more scalable approach would be considered for distributed rate limiting and persistence, such as `actix_limitation` with a Redis backend.

 ## Running the application